-- 32.1 All lamps, signals, reflectors and their installation shall conform to the requirements of the Society of Automotive Engineers, Inc. (SAE) J2442.
-No lettering, symbols or arrows, except manufacturer's markings, shall be on anylens. - 32.2 Tail and stop (brake) lamps: - 32.02(a) Bus shall be equipped with four combination red stop/taillamps.
-Two combination stop lamps shall have a lens diameter of at least seven inches or 38.48 square inches.
-Two combination tail lamps shall have a lens diameter of at least four inches or 12 1⁄2 square inches. - 32.02(b) If the bus is equipped with a retarder, secondary braking system/or another system that supplements the service brake system, the four brake lamps shallbe illuminated when the braking system or other supplemental system is activated. - 32.3 Interior lamps: Interior lamps shall be provided which adequately illuminate aisle.
-A separate lamp shall be provided in the stepwell. - 32.4 Back-up lamps: Back-up lamps shall have a lens diameter of at least seven inches or 38.48 square inches, or four-inch LED shall be provided. - 32.5 Turn signal lamps: - 32.05(a) The bus shall be equipped with two amber turn signals in front and two amber turn signals in the rear.
-Rear turn signals shall be at least seven inches or a total of 38.48 square inches in diameter. - 32.05(b) On buses over 30 feet, a minimum of one additional turn signal shall be mounted on each side below window and behind the service door axis plane. - 32.6 All school buses shall be equipped with an alternating flashing eight-way warning signal lamp system. - 32.7 The amber flashing warning signal lamps shall be energized manuallyby a switch.
-The flashing red warning signal lamp system shall be a sequential mode type.
+- 32.1 All lamps, signals, reflectors and their installation shall conform to the requirements of the Society of Automotive Engineers, Inc. (SAE) J1945J2442.
+No lettering, symbols or arrows, except manufacturer's markings, shall be on any lens. - 32.2 Tail and stop (brake) lamps: - 2932.02(a) Bus shall be equipped with four combination red stop/taillamps.
+Two combination stop lamps shall have a lens diameter of at least 7seven inches or 38.48 square inches.
+Two combination tail lamps shall have a lens diameter of at least 4-four inches or 12 1⁄2 square inches. - 3229.02(b) If the bus is equipped with a retarder, secondary braking system/or another system that supplements the service brake system, the four stop-brake lamps shall be illuminated when the braking system or other supplemental system retarder is activated. - 32.3 Interior lamps: Interior lamps shall be provided which adequately illuminate aisle.
+A separate lamp shall be provided in the stepwell. - Back-up lamps: Back-up lamps shall have a lens diameter of at least of minimum diameter 7seven inches or 38.48 square inches, or 4-four-inch LED shall be provided. - 32.5 Turn signal lamps: - 2932.05(a) The bus shall be equipped with two amber turn signals in front and two amber turn signals in the rear.
+Rear turn signals shall be at least 7-seven inches or a total of 38.48 square inches in diameter. - 29.05(b) Type D buses will still be required to be equipped with two amber turn signals in front with a minimum diameter of 7 inches or 38.48 square inches. - 3229.05(be) On buses over 30 feet, a minimum of one additional turn signal shall be mounted on each side below window and behind the service door axis plane.